-Creature Features is one of the ‘new wave’ of nonfiction books, which demand that you stop and browse.
+Creature Features is one of the ‘new wave’ of nonfiction books (such as A World of Birds), which demand that you stop and browse.
 The illustrations are bright, bold and eye-catching.
 They are also intriguing because the book has animals that I never even knew existed.
 Children will love that!

 Her groupings have allowed her to raid the world, for the most unusual of fantastical creatures.
 When was the last time you read about the Onagrdori, the Nubian Ibex, the Giraffe Weevil and the Okapi?
 Not recently – I hear you shout!

 In the well-trodden tradition of children’s nonfiction, each spread has discussion questions, which will promote lots of oracy.
-It also has a question, which leads the reader onto the next double-page.
-I really liked this.
+It also has a question, which leads the reader to the next double-page.

 So, if you love nonfiction books and are a little tired of the usual mammals and reptiles books, then Creature Features may just be, as its blurb states, the ‘celebration of the animal world’, that you never knew you needed to read.